denniskigen/ampath-forms-old/docs/platform/core-concepts.md

 - `questionOptions`: An object containing the following properties:

   - `rendering`: The field type of the question.
 The most common field types are **text** (for text inputs), **select** (for select fields) and **date** (for date fields).
 See the [Field types reference](/platform/fields-reference) for a full list of rendering types.
   - `concept`: The concept UUID of the backing concept for this field.
+You can get this concept UUID from searching in the Concept Dictionary.
   - `answers`: An array of answers scoped to a question.
 An answer definition consists of a concept UUID and label pair.
 Below is an example of answers to a `Current HIV status` question:

     ```json